-As for now, it’s probably best for cryptocurrency users in Bangladesh to keep an eye out and be cautious, otherwise they be hunted down by the police.
+As for now, it’s probably best for cryptocurrency users in Bangladesh to keep an eye out and be cautious, otherwise, they are hunted down by the police.

-The circular by Bangladesh Bank stated transaction with cryptocurrency may cause a breach of the existing money laundering and terrorist financing regulations.
+The circular by Bangladesh Bank stated transactions with cryptocurrency may cause a breach of the existing money laundering and terrorist financing regulations.

 According to the data collected from the internet and different news media, dealings in cryptocurrencies have been taking place using different online based exchange platforms.
 The digital currencies involved are Bitcoin, Ethereum, Ripple and Litecoin.